-These delightful beets from Rick Rodgers’ The Big Book of Sides are sure to be a new fall favorite.
+These delightful beets from Rick Rodgers’ The Big Book of Sides are sure to be a new favorite.

 1 cup fresh apple cider